Ballon d'Or Féminin

 The Ballon d'Or Féminin (/fr/), also known as the Women's Ballon d'Or, is an association football award presented by France Football that honours the player deemed to have performed the best over the previous season.

 Overview

 The Ballon d'Or was first awarded in 2018, with Ada Hegerberg of Norway becoming the inaugural recipient of the award.

+Megan Rapinoe is the only player who was not born in Europe to have won the award.
+She is also the only player to have not been playing in Europe at the time of winning the award.

 Australian striker Sam Kerr and French defender Wendie Renard were the only players to have been nominated for the award every year since its inception until 2023.
 Sam Kerr was the only player to place in the top 20 nominations every year, and was consistently in the top 7, until her ACL injury in January 2024.

 In 2022, Barcelona captain Alexia Putellas became the first to win the award twice and in consecutive years.
-Aitana Bonmatí matched her teammate's achievement by winning the Ballon d'Or in 2023 and 2024, and in 2025 she became the first player to win it 3 times, and 3 times in a row.
+Aitana Bonmatí matched her teammate's achievement by winning the Ballon d'Or in 2023 and 2024, and in 2025 she became the first player to win it three times, and three times in a row.

 Mary Earps won the highest ever rank for a goalkeeper at fifth place in 2023.